CaliforniaHerps.com

 (David M. Goodward and Mihael D. Wilcox.
 The Rio Grande leopard frog (Lithobates berlandieri) and other introduced and native riparian herpetofauna of the Coachella Valley, Riverside County, California.
 California Fish and Game 105(2):48-71; 2019)

-Texas Spiny Softshells have also been introduced into many other areas in California, but because of their similarity to other kinds of softshell turtles that are kept as pets and abandoned in the state, it's hard to know exactly what kind of softshell turtle is found at any one location.
-My range maps should be considered incomplete, and all locations shown may not represent breeding populations.
+Apalone spinifera have also been observed in scattered locations in the central valley and around the SF Bay Area, where they are probably released pets and may not be established.
+Because of the similarty of Texas Spiny Softshells to other kinds of softshell turtles that are kept as pets and may be abandoned in the state, it's hard to know exactly what kind of softshell turtle is found at any location.
+My range maps should be considered incomplete, and it's likely that not all of the locations shown represent established populations.

 Full Species Range Map